tedneward/Worldspine-DnD5e/Classes/Barbarian/Berserker.md

 ```
 def level14(npc):
-    npc.reactions.append("***Retaliation.*** When you take damage from a creature that is within 5 feet of you, you make a melee weapon attack against that creature.")
+    npc.append(Reaction("Retaliation", "When you take damage from a creature that is within 5 feet of you, you make a melee weapon attack against that creature.") )
 ```